lisiki-jp/okinawa_gametheory/README.md

 * You were told that this is a "Local Problem," and you shouldn't interfere.
 * You were told that the money you sent to Okinawa is helping to improve the Okinawa economy.

-As someone with the blood of Miyako and Nago, born in Tokyo, I am here to tell you the uncomfortable truth: **You have been scammed**.
+As someone with the blood of Miyako(mother) and Nago(father), born in Tokyo, I am here to tell you the uncomfortable truth: **You have been scammed**.
 These are all lies.

 You have been manipulated into paying your money.